 By the way, it’s a good idea to add a screenshot for each step.
 Visuals can make the process much clearer.

-One more thing to note: there’s a ‘Remember Me’ checkbox.
-If you check this, the site will remember your login details for next time.
-Use it if you’re on a personal device, but avoid it on public or shared computers.
+One more thing: there’s a ‘Remember Me’ checkbox.
+Check it and the site’ll remember your login details next time.
+If you’re on a personal device, go ahead.
+But don’t use it on public or shared computers.
+That’s just asking for trouble.

 That’s it!
 You’re all set to log in to SuperRecords.

 I can’t tell you how many times I’ve seen this one.
-You type in your username and password, hit enter, and boom—’Invalid Username or Password.’
-It’s frustrating, right?
-Often, it’s just a simple typo, a caps lock issue, or using the wrong email address.
+You type in your username and password, hit enter, and boom, ‘Invalid Username or Password.’
+Frustrating, right?
+Usually it’s just a typo.
+Maybe caps lock is on.
+Or you’re using the wrong email address.
+The fix is almost always that simple.

 Take a deep breath and double-check what you’re typing.